-  While volatility might be a bad trait in blue-chip stocks that rises slowly over several months and pays a dividend, it is a major asset when trading penny stocks.
+While volatility might be a bad trait in blue-chip stocks that rise slowly over several months and pay a dividend, it is a major asset when trading penny stocks.

 Volatile stocks can have major moves intraday, such as a 50% gain, and it is these stocks that you should trade as a day trader.

-  Hence, the reason why you should stay away from non-volatile penny stocks that move slowly.
+Hence, you should stay away from non-volatile penny stocks that move slowly.

 You should only trade penny stocks with significant daily trading volume to avoid being stuck in a trade.
 We recommend stocks that have at least 200,000 daily traded volume.

 However, conservative traders could limit themselves to stocks with a daily traded volume above 500,000 shares.

 It is best to trade stocks that have a fundamental driver or catalyst, such as a press release announcing drug trial results, positive financial results, or a new acquisition, among others.

 Investors may react to positive news catalysts by bidding up the company’s stock price, while negative news could trigger a sell-off, both of which present excellent trade opportunities.